dirkfabisch/mediator/README.md

 ### Site

 Main settings for the site

 * **title**: name of your site
 * **description**: description of your site
 * **logo**: small logo for the site (300x * 300x)
 * **cover**: large background image on the index page

 * **name**: name site owner
 * **email**: mail address of the site owner
 * **author**: author name
 * **author_image**: small image of author (300x * 300px)

 ### Social

 The template allows to add all major social plattforms to your site.
 Fill the the form for each plattform.
 If you leave the share_* entries empty, the sharing buttons below a post are not shown.
+If you leave the **url** and ** desc** empty the icons are not shown on the index page, but the share icons on the article pages remains untouched (Thanks to [Phil](https://github.com/philsturgeon))

 * **icon**:	name of social plattform (must match a name of [font-awsome](http://fortawesome.github.io/Font-Awesome/) icon set )
 * **url**:	url of your account